 The travel industry was never known for its flexibility when it came to making last-minute changes to bookings.
 That has certainly changed in the past year, with most airlines and hotels drastically changing their cancellation policies due to COVID.
 We don’t know yet if these changes are here to stay across the industry, but they appear to be for some brands.

 Staypineapple’s CORE passport, for example, allows travelers to pay a fixed rate for a specific number of nights at any of the brand’s hotels, and they have 365 days to redeem those nights.
 You’re guaranteeing the rate for the year regardless of the rate the hotel is offering at the time you book.
 “You don’t have to worry about the fluctuating prices of the market or hotel you want to visit,” says Andrade.“The CORE Passport evolved from the pandemic, but it will be around to stay.”

 Necessity is the mother of invention, and never have we seen this more clearly than in 2020.
-The travel and hospitality industries have had to not only change their operating procedures, but also their messaging.
-Thoyyib Mohamed, Managing Director of Maldives Marketing and Public Relations Corporation tells us, “Our main strategy during the pandemic is to promote Maldives as a safe haven, focusing on the unique geography of the destination and giving great emphasis on the geographical isolation.”
+The travel and hospitality industries have had to change not only their operating procedures but also their messaging.
+Thoyyib Mohamed, Managing Director of Maldives Marketing and Public Relations Corporation, tells us, “Our main strategy during the pandemic is to promote the Maldives as a safe haven, focusing on the unique geography of the destination and giving great emphasis on the geographical isolation.”

 This ability for companies to pivot, make changes quickly, and constantly be innovating is something we expect to continue past the pandemic.
 As Mohamed puts it, “The crisis has paved the way for more creative means of destination promotion and developing relationships with each other.”
 Expect companies to turn their focus to developing closer brand-consumer relationships through new messaging and creative use of marketing channels.